-There are several NESHAPs applicable to storage tanks.
-These standards are provided in 40 CFR 63 Subparts OO, WW, EEEE, and CCCCCC, and detail the requirements for the operation of storage tanks and any control devices that may be required during their use.
-Though these standards do not directly apply to the process of cleaning storage tanks, it is stated that access to storage tank interiors is limited to only a few instances including actions such as; inspection, maintenance, and cleaning.
-Refer to these subparts for more information regarding the standards required of storage tanks.
+There are several NESHAPs applicable to storage tanks provided in 40 CFR 63 Subparts OO, WW, EEEE, and CCCCCC.
+These standards detail the requirements for the operation of storage tanks and any control devices that may be required during their use including applicability and compliance with work practice standards.
+Refer to the applicable subpart for detailed information regarding the frequency and work practice standards for degassing, maintenance, inspection, and cleaning of storage tanks.